Refinancing Student Loans vs Income Driven Repayment Plans

 • Payment could change later: The Department of Education asks you to recertify your annual income and family size for payment, which is recalculated every 12 months.
 If your income changes, your payments would also change.

-• Balance may increase: Borrowers under the PAYE or IBR plan receive a three-year interest subsidy from the government.
+• Balance may increase: Borrowers under the IBR plan receive a three-year interest subsidy from the government.
 However, after the subsidy expires, borrowers are responsible for paying the interest that accrues on subsidized and unsubsidized loans.

 • There are many eligibility factors: Your eligibility could be affected by several things, including when your loans were disbursed, your marital status, year-to-year changing income, and more.